-COST OF SERVICES: Cost of services represents direct labor, telephone expense and other costs directly related to teleservices activities.
-Costs of services increased \$40.5 million or 22.4% for the year ended December 31, 1997 to \$220.9 million from \$180.4 million for the comparable period of 1996.
+Cost of Services: Cost of services represents direct labor, telephone expense and other costs directly related to teleservices activities.
+Cost of services increased \$40.5 million or 22.4% for the year ended December 31, 1997, to \$220.9 million from \$180.4 million for the comparable period of 1996.
 As a percentage of revenue, cost of services decreased to 55.4% for 1997 compared to 56.8% for 1996.
 The decreases are partially due to the addition of call centers in new markets that had available, cost-effective quality labor.
-Call center additions in 1997 included Tulsa, Oklahoma, Lubbock, Texas, Mobile, Alabama, and Odessa, Texas.
+Call center additions in 1997 included Tulsa, Oklahoma; Lubbock, Texas; Mobile, Alabama and Odessa, Texas.

-SELLING, GENERAL AND ADMINISTRATIVE EXPENSES ("SG&A"): SG&A expenses increased by \$31.4 million or 35.9% to \$118.9 million for the year ended December 31, 1997 from \$87.5 million in 1996.
-As a percentage of revenue, SG&A expenses increased to 29.8% for the year ended December 31, 1997 compared to 27.6% in 1996.
-The increase is primarily due to the increase in depreciation expense and other costs associated with call center expansion and the amortization of goodwill recorded to account for the exchange of stock of minority shareholders in connection with the initial public offering.
+Selling, General and Administrative Expenses ("SG&A"): SG&A expenses increased by \$31.4 million or 35.9% to \$118.9 million for the year ended December 31, 1997, from \$87.5 million in 1996.
+As a percentage of revenue, SG&A expenses increased to 29.8% for the year ended December 31, 1997, compared to 27.6% in 1996.
+The increase is primarily due to the increase in depreciation expense and other costs associated with call center expansion and the amortization of goodwill recorded to account for the exchange of stock of minority shareholders in connection with the Company's initial public offering.

-NET OPERATING INCOME: Net operating income increased by \$9.8 million or 19.8% to \$59.1 million in 1997 from \$49.3 million in 1996.
-As a percentage of revenue, net operating income decreased slightly to 14.8% for the year ended December 31, 1997 compared to 15.6% in the 1996 period due to the factors discussed above for Revenue, Cost of Services and SG&A Expenses.
+Net Operating Income: Net operating income increased by \$9.8 million or 19.8% to \$59.1 million in 1997 from \$49.3 million in 1996.
+As a percentage of revenue, net operating income decreased slightly to 14.8% for the year ended December 31, 1997, compared to 15.6% in 1996, due to the factors discussed above for Revenue, Cost of Services and SG&A Expenses.

-NET OTHER INCOME (EXPENSE): Net other income (expense) includes interest income from short-term investments, interest income from an accounts receivable financing program (net of the related interest expense to fund the program), interest expense from short-term and long-term borrowings under credit facilities and capital leases, and minority interest in net income.
-Other income (expense) for the year ended December 31,1997 totaled \$1.7 million compared to (\$3.4) million for 1996.
-The reduction in interest expense is primarily due to the repayment of outstanding long term debt in December 1996 and January 1997 with the proceeds of the Company's Initial Public Offering.
+Net Other Income (Expense): Net other income (expense) includes interest income from short-term investments, interest income from an accounts receivable financing program (net of the related interest expense to fund the program), interest expense from short-term and long-term borrowings under credit facilities and capital leases, and minority interest in net income.
+Other income (expense) for the year ended December 31, 1997, totaled \$1.7 million compared to (\$3.4) million for 1996.
+The reduction in interest expense is primarily due to the repayment of outstanding long-term debt in December 1996 and January 1997 with the proceeds of the Company's initial public offering.

-NET INCOME: Net income increased by \$8.7 million or 30.1% for the year ended December 31, 1997, to \$37.4 million from pro forma net income of \$28.7 million in 1996.
+Net Income: Net income increased by \$8.7 million or 30.1% for the year ended December 31, 1997, to \$37.4 million from pro forma net income of \$28.7 million in 1996.
 Net income includes a provision for actual income tax expense at a combined effective rate of 38.5% for 1997.
 Pro forma net income includes a provision for pro forma income tax expense at a combined income tax effective rate of 36.3% for 1996.
-The 1996 rate reflects the combined federal and state income tax rate of the Company as if it had been treated as a C Corporation.
+The 1996 rate reflects the combined Federal and state income tax rate of the Company as if it had been treated as a C Corporation.